"It's your kingdom."

 The Battersea branch may be extended to Clapham Junction.

 Part of the Northern Heights proposals came back to life for a while.
-One set of proposals for the Chelsea-Hackney Line suggested connecting it to a reinstated line from Finsbury Park to East Finchley, with trains then continuing on to High Barnet (it's not clear how the Mill Hill East branch would have be treated).
+One set of proposals for the Chelsea-Hackney Line suggested connecting it to a reinstated line from Finsbury Park to East Finchley, with trains then continuing on to High Barnet (it's not clear how the Mill Hill East branch would have been treated).
 This proposal has since been dropped.

 There have been suggestions to split the line into two, one taking trains from Morden via Bank to one of the northern branches and the other from Kennington via Charing Cross to the other northern branch.
 However, this will not be practical without major reconstruction at platform level at Camden Town, in order to cope with the increased number of interchanging passengers.
 As of late 2020 TfL was looking for funding for this.

 As part of the plans to increase the frequency of trains on the line, which requires the ability to turn round trains more easily at the eastern end, it is proposed to add another platform on the eastern side of Cockfosters and another on the west side of Oakwood (using an existing siding), plus an extra track and flyover to avoid conflicts.
-There are also proposals to build platforms on the Central Line at Park Royal station (apparently this will be 200m from the Piccadilly Line platforms because the Railway Inspectorate will not allow the latter to be moved).

 There was a proposal to extend the depot branch to Northumberland Park to serve the Picketts Lock area for an athletics championship in 2005 or Olympic games at some later date.
 However, since the plans for a stadium were abandoned, this is effectively dead.